Rant blog

 - Benefits payments from the Department for Work and Pensions.

-- Crucially, some transactions even included other customers' National Insurance numbers used as payment references.
+- Some transactions even included other customers' National Insurance numbers.

 (cr)app-ification - crappification , the process of turning something , such as parking , into the need for an app when it didn't need it; in turn making the process overly complicated and deteriorating the overall experience.
 In the process of crappification , parking is now not only not private but allows the authorities to charge more to park certain cars.